Skip to main content

 Note: If you plan to follow the demo, be aware that it generates AWS costs.
 The main cost components are VPC Endpoints (ServiceNetwork type), Resource Gateways, and VPC Lattice data processing.
 Don’t forget to delete resources when you’re done.

-Demo diagram: two VPCs (VPC A 10.0.0.0/23 and VPC B 10.0.2.0/23) connected through a VPC Lattice Service Network.
-Each VPC has an EC2 instance with a web server, a Resource Gateway, a Service Network Endpoint, and a VPC Association to the Service Network.
+Demo diagram: two VPCs (VPC A 10.0.0.0/24 and VPC B 10.0.1.0/24) connected through two VPC Lattice Service Networks — Inbound and Outbound.
+Each VPC has an EC2 instance with a web server, a Resource Gateway, and a Service Network Endpoint.
 Resource Configurations expose each instance on TCP port 80.

 The demo deploys: